Qrowio/Blog/readme.md

 ## Remaining

 There isn't much remaining with this template.
 It was a learning situation and I learnt a lot.
 Here are some of the things I may add;
- - Automatically create database if it doesn't exist
- - Have a setup system so people can setup the website.
  - I need to add pagination (I keep forgetting to do so)
+ - Create user account if it doesn't exist.

 ## Features